Studi11/Fetch9gagUpvotes/README.md

 As the names imply the first one gathers links to the media of posts you upvoted and the second can then download those media files.

+In this README I'll show commands using pipenv because I used it here.
+Change commands correspondingly to your situation.

 ## Install
 Using pipenv execute `pipenv install`, the dependencies will get downloaded